Bunker Hill, Los Angeles

 - Lili Lakich, L. A. Angel, 1992.

 - Michael Davis, Grand Promenade Torches, 1989.
 (CRA%) In front of the Grand Promenade appartments building, 255 S. Grand.
-Closeup of a torch.
+Removed as of March 2018.

 - Paul Chilkov, Intermittent Constancy, 2015.
 Grand Avenue, south of the Broad Museum.